nigelteosw/learning-buddy/README.md

 ## Powered by Gemini Nano

+Learning Buddy addresses the problem of passive information consumption online.
+Students often highlight text without engaging deeply with it.
+Our extension transforms those highlights into interactive explanations, analogies, and quizzes - all powered locally by Gemini Nano, preserving privacy and enabling offline study.

 This extension leverages **Gemini Nano**, Google's most efficient model built to run directly on your device.
 This provides two key benefits:

 *   **Privacy-First:** Your highlighted text and learning data are processed locally.
 Nothing is sent to a server.